svaarala/duktape/doc/c-module-convention.rst

 * First load the C module normally, yielding a return value RET.

-* If RET is an object, use it to initialize the CommonJS ``exports`` value before loading the Ecmascript module.
-The Ecmascript module can then use whatever symbols the C modules registered, and add further symbols to the same ``exports`` value.
+* If RET is an object, use it to initialize the CommonJS ``exports`` value before loading the ECMAScript module.
+The ECMAScript module can then use whatever symbols the C modules registered, and add further symbols to the same ``exports`` value.

-* If RET is not an object, ignore it and load the Ecmascript module normally.
+* If RET is not an object, ignore it and load the ECMAScript module normally.
   (Alternatively, expose RET with a fixed name, e.g. initialize ``exports`` as ``{ value: RET }``.)